goldloti2/ytdlp-GUI/update.md

 - cookies checkbox enables/disables cookies file input
 - cookies file browser fills in path automatically
 - Return To Default clears all texts in option

+2023/04/24 - 4

+- cookie path can be passed to yt-dlp
+- save folder and cookie line change to read only